Skip to main content

 Vietnam's climate is one of the most regionally varied in Southeast Asia — a country stretching 1,650 kilometres north to south straddles multiple climate zones, meaning there is no single "best time" that applies nationwide.
 The north (Hanoi, Ha Long Bay, Sapa) has a distinct cool, dry winter and hot, humid summer.
 The central coast (Hue, Da Nang, Hoi An) has its peak season from February to August but is hit by typhoons in October–November.
 The south (Ho Chi Minh City, Mekong Delta, Phu Quoc) has a classic tropical dry and wet season.
 Understanding which region you plan to visit is essential for planning around the weather.

-Hanoi and northern Vietnam are best from October to April.
-October and November bring clear skies, comfortable temperatures (18–24°C), and the rice harvest season in the Sapa highlands — golden terraces and brilliant light for photography.
-December and January are Hanoi's coolest months (10–16°C, occasionally misty) — bring a layer; Ha Long Bay is atmospheric with morning mist rising from the water.
-February and March are excellent, with warming temperatures and the landscape greening.
+Hanoi and northern Vietnam are best from October to April, though the best time to visit Vietnam varies by region because of different weather patterns, and Vietnam weather can shift noticeably across the northern regions.
+October and November bring clear skies, comfortable temperatures (18–24°C), and the rice harvest season in the Sapa highlands — in these areas, pleasant weather makes sightseeing and outdoor activities especially rewarding, with golden terraces and brilliant light for photography.
+December and January are Hanoi's coolest months (10–16°C, occasionally misty) — bring a layer; Ha Long Bay is atmospheric with morning mist rising from the water, and the colder winter months are felt most in the mountainous far north.
+February and March are excellent, with warm weather, spring flowers, and landscapes in the north starting to green again.
 Avoid Hanoi from May to September when heat, humidity, and heavy rainfall peak.
 Tet (Vietnamese Lunar New Year, January–February) is Vietnam's most important festival — spectacular but causes nationwide transport and accommodation disruption.

-The central coast has its own climate rhythm.
-Hoi An and Da Nang are best from February to August: dry, sunny, and hot (28–35°C), with calm seas.
+The central coast has its own climate rhythm, and the central regions often shift differently from the northern and southern regions.
+Hoi An and Da Nang are best from February to August, with sunny days, sunny weather, and dry weather making this stretch ideal for a beach holiday; Hoi An, which hosts the monthly hoi an lantern festival, also known as the full moon festival, tied to the lunar calendar and local moon festival traditions, is especially atmospheric then, with nha trang and other beach resorts offering similar coastal appeal in the dry season.
 September brings first typhoon risks, and October–November is the central coast's rainy season — Hoi An's old town floods regularly in November, which is atmospheric but disruptive.
-March and April are often the finest months for the central region: temperatures warm, skies clear, and the sea perfect for swimming off Da Nang's My Khe Beach.
+March and April are often the finest months for the central region and peak season for the coast, with sunny skies and excellent conditions to visit central vietnam: temperatures warm, skies clear, and the sea perfect for swimming off Da Nang's My Khe Beach.

 South Vietnam: Best November–April